+Unless otherwise expressly allowed by local statute, possession, transfer, or use of Weapons by any individual on Company premises, including any of the Company parking lots, is prohibited.
+This includes a Company-issued vehicle while you are working or on any Companyrelated business.
+A weapon includes, without limitation, any implement or object intended to or that may be used in a manner to inflict injury on a person or damage to property, including but not limited to firearms, knives, clubs, incendiary devices, ammunition, and explosives, regardless of whether the person is licensed to carry the weapon.
 Unless otherwise expressly allowed by local statute, possession, transfer, or use of weapons by any individual on Company premises, including any of the Company parking lots, is prohibited.
-This includes a Company-issued vehicle while you are working or on any Company-related business.
+This includes a Company-issued vehicle while you are working or on any Companyrelated business.
 A weapon includes, without limitation, any implement or object intended to or that may be used in a manner to inflict injury on a person or damage to property, including but not limited to firearms, knives, clubs, incendiary devices, ammunition, and explosives, regardless of whether the person is licensed to carry the weapon.